GSA/us-data-federation/framework.md

 - [OpenReferral](https://openreferral.org/), dedicated to developing open standards and platforms for making it easy to share and find information related to community resources.
 - [Open311](http://www.open311.org/), A collaborative model and open standard for civic issue tracking.
 - [National Information Exchange Model (NIEM)](https://www.niem.gov/), a common vocabulary that enables efficient information exchange across diverse public and private organizations.
 NIEM can save time and money by providing consistent, reusable data terms and definitions, and repeatable processes.
 - [Federal Geographic Data Committee](https://www.fgdc.gov/), an organized structure of Federal geospatial professionals and constituents that provide executive, managerial, and advisory direction and oversight for geospatial decisions and initiatives across the Federal government.

 We also researched the General Transit Feed Specification.

-Other Experts we Spoke With
+Other experts we spoke with:

 - Rachel Bloom, who researched open data standard adoption for her thesis.
 Currently at [GeoThink](http://geothink.ca/).
 - [Andrew Nicklin](https://govex.jhu.edu/author/anicklin/), Director of Data Practices at Johns Hopkins Center for Government Excellence